mgimferrer/APOST3D/DOCUMENTATION.md

 ## Extracting .fchk, .dm1 and .dm2 files from pySCF

-For creating the required .fchk, .dm1 and .dm2 files from a pySCF run, one needs to use the util *apost3d.py* provided in the $APOST3D_PATH/utils folder.
+The *apost3d.py* file provided in $APOST3D_PATH/utils folder collects several functions for creating .fchk, .dm1 and .dm2 files from a pySCF run.
+The location of the file must be added to the PYTHONPATH variable, for instance by

-**Important:** Add the location of apost3d.py file to PYTHONPATH env variable, for instance `export PYTHONPATH=$PYTHONPATH:$APOST3D_PATH/utils` .
+`export PYTHONPATH=$PYTHONPATH:$APOST3D_PATH/utils`

 As example, we provide an input of a CASSCF(2,2) calculation for the HF molecular system in the singlet spin state.